-A year ago, my husband and I made the decision to move ourselves and our 3.5-month-old 1,500 miles from Jacksonville, Florida to Chicago.
+A year ago, my husband and I decided to move ourselves and our 3.5-month-old 1,500 miles from Jacksonville, Florida to Chicago.
 We are both remote workers, so our work goes with us.
 We have both dreamed of living in a ‘big city’ one day.
 So we moved, mostly because we could.

 My parents, who lived three hours away from us (unless my dad is driving, then it is two hours), were less than pleased.

-I made a promise to come visit once a year, just me and the kids – no holidays, no husband.
+I made a promise to plan a ‘just us’ visit once a year.
+Just me and the kids – no holidays, no husband.
 Just hanging out, playing in the pool, hitting up thrift stores with my mom, playing with the baby, watching reality television.
 We’ve gone twice now, and I truly treasure those trips.
 No expectations, no rushing to get a holiday dinner on the table.
 Just relaxing and enjoying each other’s company.

 But, it does mean a total of four flights, alone, with a toddler.